 After Rome falls we have another interesting development.
 Pope Gregory the great begins to codify and organize music for the first time.
 This system of written music is our only link to the pre-musical past and also the foundation of all Western music that would emerge over the next 1000 years.

 All this suddenly ceases in the late 700’s when Islam emerges.
 The Quran strictly forbids all imagery.
 A series of calamities in the Byzantine empire forces the emperor and many in his court to forbid icons.
 For about a hundred years the Iconoclast controversy would rage until a church council, the Seventh Ecumenical Council of Ephesus finally agreed that images of Jesus and the saints were appropriate.
-The council decided that because Jesus took on flesh, and because Paul described Jesus as the “icon” of the invisible God, we too could look on these images.
+The council decided that because Jesus took on flesh, and because Paul described Jesus as the “icon” of the invisible God, we too could make and look on these images.
 The icon would be referred to as the “window into heaven.”
 The Eastern church would have an unbroken tradition of icons and iconography until the fall of Constantinople to the Turks in 1492.

 Meanwhile, back in Europe, missionaries were gradually converting the various barbarian peoples.
 Compared to Rome, these were the dark ages, and the art from this period is crude compared to the Byzantine.
 Because art played such an important role in the missionary work, the Pope felt no sympathy for the Iconoclasts.
 Art took on a completely different form of devotion, the construction and decoration of the gothic cathedrals on a massive scale.
 At the same time, art became a deeply personal thing in the decoration and illumination of the medieval manuscripts.
 Because these paintings were protected in the pages of books, they have been preserved and give us windows into another age.